amesaine/colejak/README.md

 - A better num layer?
 - Issues about the documentation are encouraged.
 (Something is confusing or calls for a more in-depth explanation)
-- If you find other quirks or use cases to keep in mind, discussions is the place to go.
-- Good and bad ideas are welcome!

 Resources
 ---------